KJC-DNN/Album57_New_Jerusalem/README.md

 Song 05- 12 Stones of New Jerusalem

-Song 06- Twelve Pearl Gates
+Song 06- Twelve Pearl Gates with Golden Streets of the Eternal City

 Song 07- Tree, Water, and Fruit of Life